kyma-incubator/compass/chart/compass/README.md

 ## Overview

-The Compass consists of the following sub-charts:
+Compass is a multi-tenant system which consists of components that provide a way to register, group, and manage your applications across multiple Kyma runtimes.
+Compass consists of the following sub-charts:

 - `connector`
 - `director`